mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 Unless the Travellers can avoid them, guards in this area will insist that visitors take shelter in the barracks until help arrives.
-After three hours without contact from the control centre, they escort visitors for evacuation via the main stairway.
+After three hours without contact from the control center, they escort visitors for evacuation via the main stairway.
 However, on reaching the stairwell it becomes clear there is trouble in the cell blocks below.
 Shouting and banging can be heard echoing in the ventilation ducts.
 Shortly after, a